himani226/soicalhost/README.md

 Steps to be followed:

+1. Install the requirement.txt file
-1. Download the files from github
+2. Download the files from github
-2. Make database in PostgreSQL with the name of socialhost
+3. Make database in PostgreSQL with the name of socialhost
-3. run python manage.py makemigrations
+4. run python manage.py makemigrations
-4. run python manage.py migrate
+5. run python manage.py migrate
-5. run python manage.py runserver
+6. run python manage.py runserver

 Test Case 1: